karlotness/adrt/docs/examples.wave.rst

    :context: close-figs
    :align: center

+   # Using iadrt_cg from the Iterative Inverse example
    sol = iadrt_cg(sol_adrt)

 We plot the solution, and also show the Cartesian view of the ADRT data.